Construction Accident Injuries: Rights of Workers in California

 A general contractor’s employee is prohibited under the Workers’ Compensation law from suing their employer, provided the employer has workers’ compensation insurance.
 Their sole remedy is to claim workers’ compensation benefits.

 This is called the ‘Exclusive Remedy’ doctrine where an employee is not permitted to sue their employer for negligence, barring very few exceptions.
 The stellar aspect about this doctrine is that it follows a ‘no fault’ system.
-Therefore, an injured worker has to only prove injury at the workplace, and not prove fault in order to recover benefits.
+Therefore, an injured worker has to only prove injury in the workplace, and not prove fault in order to recover benefits.

 The downside is that the construction workers (who are usually are high wage earners) will only receive a fraction of their earnings in workers’ compensation benefits.
 They cannot recover damages for suffering, pain, and emotional distress under the workers’ compensation law.An owner’s employees cannot sue the employer